vszakats/hb/docs/contribs.md

 ## hbpgsql

-Harbour Low Level API for PostgreSQL RDBMS.
+Low Level API bindings for PostgreSQL RDBMS.
 Includes a `dbf2pg.prg` utility to convert a `.dbf` file into a PostgreSQL table.

 ## hbsqlit3

-SQLite3 bindings for Harbour.
+SQLite3 bindings.
 This library allow access an SQLite3 databases using Harbour.

 ## hbsms